 With some exceptions, as a non-volunteer here are your rights:

-one hour of your confirmed flight, the airline legally owes you nothing; although they will often offer some travel credit as a gesture of
+- As a non-volunteer, if the airline can get you to your destination within one hour of your confirmed flight, the airline legally owes you nothing; although they will often offer some travel credit as a gesture of goodwill.

 Travel can be stressful with crowded airports and airplanes.
 If you find yourself in an oversell situation and do not volunteer, ask for a written copy of your passenger rights before accepting or signing anything from the airline.